Iranian-backed hackers stole data from U.S. government contractor

 While there is no evidence the attacks directly penetrated U.S. government networks, the breach carries a potential risk that the hackers could eventually find their way into sensitive government networks, experts said.

-Citrix issued a statement Friday saying the FBI had informed them on Wednesday it had come under attack from "international cyber criminals" and that it was taking action "to contain this incident."
+Citrix issued a statement Friday saying the FBI had informed the company Wednesday that it had come under attack from "international cybercriminals" and that it was taking action "to contain this incident."

-"While our investigation is ongoing, based on what we know to date, it appears that the hackers may have accessed and downloaded business documents," it said in a statement.
+"While our investigation is ongoing, based on what we know to date, it appears that the hackers may have accessed and downloaded business documents," it said.

 "At this time, there is no indication that the security of any Citrix product or service was compromised."

-The company did not specify over what time period it had come under cyber attack, how many employee accounts may have been compromised or other details.
-Citrix issued the statement Friday after NBC asked the firm for comment late on Thursday.
+The company did not specify over what time period it had come under the cyberattack, how many employee accounts may have been compromised or other details.
+Citrix's statement came in response to an NBC News request for comment late Thursday.

 "Citrix deeply regrets the impact this incident may have on affected customers," it said.